Media Database: The Ultimate Guide

 With a database, you can get back to building long term, mutually beneficial relationships with journalists.

 Databases make it easy to find the right people, do your research on them, and reach out to them effectively—even if you’ve never spoken to them before.
 Whether you’re big or small, an established player or the new kid on the block, a not-for-profit or a financial giant, securing and managing media coverage is a fact of life.

 But it’s not easy when the only constant of the media world is that things are in constant upheaval.

-They may even write for a number of publications about a number of subjects.
-They may work a specific beat but write articles about a personal area of interest as well.
+- They may work a specific beat but write articles about a personal area of interest as well

 How to use a media database